 Boston University MS Admissions

-Boston University offers a diverse selection of Master of Science (MS) programs across fields such as Masters in Bioinformatics, Masters in Computer Science, Statistical Practice, Remote Sensing, and many more.
+Boston University offers a diverse selection of Master of Science (MS) programs across fields such as Masters in Bioinformatics, Masters in Computer Science, and many more.
 Most programs follow a Fall intake schedule, though select programs may offer Spring admission depending on department policies.

-MS students at BU engage closely with faculty researchers, industry partners, and Boston’s thriving innovation ecosystem.
-The programs emphasize both theoretical foundations and applied learning, preparing graduates for advanced careers in research, technology, data science, and industry leadership.
+Through Boston University admissions, MS students engage with top faculty, industry partners, and Boston’s innovation ecosystem.
+Programs combine theory with practical learning, preparing graduates for careers in research, technology, and leadership.

 Let’s now take a closer look at Boston University’s MS admission requirements and available scholarship opportunities.